gayaneghazaryan-dot/svd-image-analysis/README.md

  └── Tables/    → CSV/LaTeX tables with PSNR, SSIM, runtime, variance, etc.
 ```

-Example outputs are shown in `examples/` for reference.
-All figures and tables in the MPCS manuscript are reproduced automatically by the scripts above.
+All figures and tables in the MPCS manuscript can be reproduced automatically by the scripts above.

 ---